ltoinel/ltoinel/README.md

 ## Fun Facts

-🎸 When I’m not coding, you’ll find me playing the guitar or exploring road trips in my van, which I document on [Apollo-Van.fr](https://apollo-van.fr).
+🎸 When I’m not coding, you’ll find me playing guitar or exploring road trips in my van, which I document on [Apollo-Van.fr](https://apollo-van.fr).